 How to improve your call center’s conversion rate

 Utilize virtual and local numbers to help increase calls answered and help improve your conversion rate.
 Also, train agents to provide a positive CX to increase the chances of higher customer spending.

 5. Sales Revenue

 Here’s a simple but effective metric you should always keep an eye on.
 Sales revenue measures the average sales price per number of products or goods you sell.

 - Sales Revenue = (number of units sold) x (average sales price)

-- Schedule Adherence = (total number of time the agent is available to take calls in their shift ÷ total number of time within their shift)
+- Schedule Adherence = (total number of times the agent is available to take calls in their shift ÷ total number of times within their shift)

-Service level is the percentage of calls answered within a defined amount of time.
-The formula for calculating service level is:
+Service level measures the percentage of calls answered in a specific amount of time.

 - Service Level = (total calls answered within time threshold ÷ total number of calls answered) x 100